ttkorhonen/e3pages/docs/quickstart/2_sample_ioc.md

 ```

-[^require]: In version 3.3.0 of *require*, version pinning became optional; i.e. from `require MODULE,MODULE_VERSION` to `require MODULE[,MODULE_VERSION]`.
+[^require]: In version 3.3.0 of *require*, version pinning became optional; i.e., from `require MODULE,MODULE_VERSION` to `require MODULE[,MODULE_VERSION]`.

 [^epics7]: ESS only uses EPICS base 7 for production, and thus only uses `softIocPVA`.
-Earlier iterations of e3 also supported use of `softIoc`, but that funtionality has been removed from scope.
+Earlier iterations of e3 also supported use of `softIoc`, but that functionality has been removed from scope.